fastbolt/excel-writer/README.md

 # Excel-Writer
-This component is used for simple Excel-file generation.
+This component is used for simple Excel-file generation in Symfony.
 You can pass either arrays of arrays, or arrays of entities to the generator class.
 If an entity references another entity, you will need to pass a static function to retrieve a specific value from that entity.

 ## Table size
 The width of the table is set by the number of headers.
 The number of rows is set by the amount of data.